hpcaitech/ColossalAI/docs/run_demo.md

 ## Features

 ColossalAI provides a collection of parallel training components for you.
-We aim to support you with your development of distributed deep learning models just like how you write single-GPU deeo learning models.
+We aim to support you with your development of distributed deep learning models just like how you write single-GPU deep learning models.
 We provide friendly tools to kickstart distributed training in a few lines.

 - [Data Parallelism](parallelization.md)